damianlluch/101-developer-resume-cv-templates/node-js-developer-resume-sample.md

 * Use of web3 libraries with web3.js and ethers.
 * Backend development in NestJS - Serverless - CDK - Lambda - Cognito - S3 - SQS.
 * Frontend development with React and Typescript.

-### **Silver Net SA**, Senior Blockchain and Backend Developer 04/2022 - now | Buenos Aires, Argentina
-* Web application development using React - Typescript and NodeJS - TensorFlow.
-* Implementation and management of the AWS platform, including administration of servers, cloud storage and databases.
-* Using Capacitor to develop cross-platform applications that run on both web and native mobile devices.
-* IT consulting, offering digitisation strategies and process optimisation to improve efficiency and productivity.
-* Software development estimation, providing accurate planning and budgeting.
-* Continuous research and adoption of new technologies and trends to keep the company at the forefront of the technology field.
-* Development of a keyboard typing application with gestures through TensorFlow.

 ### **Freelance Fullstack, Backend - Frontend -SmartContracts - (UPWORK)**, 07/2018 - 05/2023 | Spain
 * Data import module with SheetsJS - React - Typescript - PUDO - pudo.com.ar Argentina - 2023.